Symbol, which dynamically produces an anonymous, unique value. A symbol may be used as an object property.

 Symbol can have an optional description, but for debugging purposes only.

-Symbol type is a new feature in ECMAScript 2015 and there is no ECMAScript 5 equivalent for Symbol.
+Symbol type is a new feature in ECMAScript 2015.
+There is no ECMAScript 5 equivalent for Symbol.

 Symbol class has constants for so-called well-known symbols.
 These symbols let you configure how JS treats an object, by using them as property keys.

-Symbol.for("tokenString") returns a symbol value from the registry, and
+Symbol.for(tokenString) returns a symbol value from the registry, and

 Symbol.keyFor(symbolValue) returns a token string from the registry; each is the other's inverse, so the following is

-Symbol.keyFor(Symbol.for("tokenString")) == "tokenString"; // true
+Symbol.keyFor(Symbol.for("tokenString")) === "tokenString" // true